VirtualEmbryo/mechanochemical_polarization/README.md

 `mechanochemical_polarization` is a collection of Julia codes for simulating mechanochemical models of cell polarization and migration.
 This repository is distributed as supplemental material to the paper:

-> Henry De Belly, Andreu F. Gallen, Evelyn Strickland, Dorothy C. Estrada, David Sanchez Godinez, Eric Neiva, Patrick J. Zager, Tamas L. Nagy, Janis K Burkhardt, Hervé Turlier, Orion D. Weiner.
-"Long range mutual activation establishes Rho and Rac polarity during cell migration"
+> Henry De Belly*, Andreu F. Gallen, Evelyn Strickland, Dorothy C. Estrada, David Sanchez Godinez, Eric Neiva, Patrick J. Zager, Tamas L. Nagy, Janis K Burkhardt, Hervé Turlier*, Orion D. Weiner*.
+"Long range mutual activation establishes Rho and Rac polarity during cell migration" **Nature Cell Biology** 2026.

 The simulations model the coupled dynamics of Rho GTPase (Rho and Rac) activity and mechanical forces on the cell surface, leading to polarization during migration.

+---

 ## Key Features